0xkhan/anker-demo/guides/CONTRIBUTING.md

     maintainers.
 Please don't make any Issue regarding the main app before discussing it with the maintainers.
 * If you have an idea for a theme you can create an Issue for it without discussing it with the maintainers.
-Following guidlines apply to submitting a theme:
+Following guidelines apply to submitting a theme:
     * At the moment only SCSS based themes can be made
     * Please make sure your theme follow the instructions mentioned [here](https://github.com/ankerapp/anker-app#how)
     * When you're done with the theme please follow guidelines below:
         * Give your theme a name e.g `_example.scss`.
-For reference see [this](https://github.com/ankerapp/anker-themes/tree/master/hacktoberfest-2022) repository
+For reference see [this](https://github.com/ankerapp/anker-themes/tree/master/themes/hacktoberfest-2022) repository
         * Create a directory for your theme with that name
         * Put the theme file in the directory
         * Take screenshots for different devices
         * Create a `README.md` file
         * Put your screenshots in `README.md` file also your instructions if needed
-        * For reference see [this](https://github.com/ankerapp/anker-themes/tree/master/hacktoberfest-2022) repository
+        * For reference see [this](https://github.com/ankerapp/anker-themes/tree/master/themes/hacktoberfest-2022) repository

 6. Stage your changes and commit
 ```bash